Halloween fell on a Saturday in 2020. It was now Friday, the day before Halloween; our eighth week. I was working with Lily in her office:

 The words were not spoken loudly.
-And they were muffled because the student that said it was in the back of the room with a hood on, and their head down.
+And they were muffled because the student that said it was in the back of the room with a hood on and their head down.
 Like usual, I had simply assumed that this child was not listening (you know what happens when we ‘ass-u-me’).
 But when this student muttered these words the entire class heard exactly what was said.

 And so it began, a wonderful discussion about why so many people would be upset if we COULD change the world.
 The hooded figure, Candace, said it best, “We would have to convince everyone to think like us.
 Which would mean convincing countless people that their way of thinking is wrong.
 Who wants to be told that they are wrong?”

-I love being a teacher!
+I love being a teacher.
 It is a great feeling to be presented with questions by students that you don’t know how to answer.

-But, let me ask you this: Does human conflict affect your ability to find peace in your life?
-Do you find yourself worried or ashamed over what is happening around you??
-If so, doesn’t this hinder your ability to change your own life, to find the ‘happy’ you are looking for??”
+“I understand that,” I said, “But, let me ask you this: Does human conflict affect your ability to find peace in your life—Do you find yourself worried or ashamed over what is happening around you??
+If so, doesn’t this hinder your ability to change your own life—To find the ‘happy’ you are looking for??”

 Can you change the world?

 The Teacher’s Playlist:

 “Some things are worth fighting for.”